Brandon-Alvarez-03/Quick_JavaScript_Refreshers/CONTRIBUTING.md

 Here are a few examples of the types of contributions we welcome:

+- your own JavaScript mini-projects with adequate commentary
 - Bug reports and fixes
 - Feature requests and implementation
 - Documentation improvements